moritzploss/ex-patterns/README.md

 match({ a: _ }, { a: 'b' })     // match
 ```

-It's possible to use the unnamed placeholder multiple times in a pattern:
+It's also possible to use the *unnamed placeholder* multiple times in a pattern:

 ```javascript
 match([1, _, 3, _, 5], [1, 2, 3, 4, 5])   // match